MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-channel-for-copilot.md

 1. Switch back to the registry and navigate to Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\ClickToRun\Configuration.
 1. The value UpdateChannelChanged should have switched to True, indicating that the Update Engine is aware of the pending update channel change.

-The Microsoft 365 Apps perform the full update channel switch within the next 24 hours.Devices switch from any channel to the latest build released.
+The Microsoft 365 Apps perform the full update channel switch within the next 24 hours.
+Devices switch from any channel to the latest build released.
 Other apps like Visio, Project or Access Runtime are migrated and updated as well in the same pass.

 ## More resources
 Microsoft 365 Copilot